Home » Take Your Horse on Holiday in the UK » Long Distance Trail Routes: Place-to-Place » Great Ridge

 .jpg)

 The Great Ridge is a small network bounded by Longleat to the north and the Nadder Valley to the south, where our one-centre host at Sutton Mandeville links it with Cranborne Chase.
-The Great Ridge network is hilly in parts (3-400 ft), with big-scale rolling chalk downs in the north, which have good views and long canters, and a large area of ancient woodland along the Great Ridge itself.
+The Great Ridge network is hilly in parts (300-400 ft), with big-scale, rolling chalk downs in the north, which have good views and long canters, and a large area of ancient woodland along the Great Ridge itself.
 The countryside in the south is smaller scale and more intimate, with classic English villages.
-The riding is a bit slower, but countryside changes faster.
-OK for gates and good for mountain-biking.
+The riding is a bit slower, but the countryside changes faster.

-A one day ride starting in Brixton Deverill following a Roman road through Grovelly wood, atop the Great Ridge, ending up under Buxbury hill, on the edge of Cranborne Chase.
-This is a varied ride through downs and woods in the morning, followed by small-scale hills and fields in the afternoon, which takes in much of the pretty, watercress laden Deverill and Wylye valleys.
+A 1-day ride starting in Brixton Deverill following a Roman road through Grovelly wood, atop the Great Ridge, ending up under Buxbury hill, on the edge of Cranborne Chase.
+This is a varied ride through downs and woods, followed by small-scale hills and fields in the pretty, watercress-laden Deverill and Wylye valleys.

 15.5 miles with a late lunch stop (if you leave early enough in the morning) at the pub after 12.5 miles.